seanhealy/commenter/README.md

-# Walter Harriman
+# walter-harriman

-> A GitHub App built with [Probot](https://github.com/probot/probot) that helps out with Atlantis.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app

 ## Setup